ReachableCEO/TSYSAncillaryBusinessDealMemo/src/ComponentsNotInScope.md

-# Organizations / Entities / Components of the TSYS Group not in scope of this contract
+# TSYS Group Components not in scope of this contract

 The following